The Dramatic Four - The Long Suffering

 For a nice contrast between a little healthier Four and a light-hearted (and selfish) Seven, see Meryl Streep in Out of Africa.
 Redford is the Seven she loves even though he is absent most of the time (a typical snare for some Fours) and she loves being tragically beautiful.
 And beautifully tragic.
 You can feel the violins coming from afar.
 She is a dauntless Four, taking chances in the real world to prove an emotional inner world point.
 If you like her Fourness (she is a One in real life with an apparent strong feeling for her Four connection), then watch her really dramatize it in The French Lieutenant's Woman.

-If your tastes are literary, here's a self-revealing poem by Shakespeare who was mostly likely a Four.
+If your tastes are literary, here's a self-revealing poem by Shakespeare who was most likely a Four.
 Notice the abandonment, the envy of everyone and then notice he takes consolation in the memory of love, not in the love itself.

 When in disgrace with Fortune and men's eyes